 Bondat typically arrives through fictitious Nullsoft Scriptable Install System (NSIS), Java installers, and removable drives.
 When Bondat infects a system, it gathers information about the machine such as device name, Globally Unique Identifier (GUID), and OS build.
 It then sends that information to a remote server.

 Both Bondat and Gamarue have clever ways of obscuring themselves to evade detection.
-By hiding what they are doing, they try to avoid detection by security software.
+By hiding what they're doing, they try to avoid detection by security software.

 - WannaCrypt also deserves a mention here.
-Unlike older worms that often spread just because they could, modern worms often spread to drop a payload (e.g. ransomware).
+Unlike older worms that often spread just because they could, modern worms often spread to drop a payload (like ransomware).

 This image shows how a worm can quickly spread through a shared USB drive.